-- 1. In order to be eligible for graduation, a student: - must earn at least a 2.0 cumulative grade point average. - cannot receive a grade of "F" in any course required to satisfy graduation requirements. - cannot receive a grade of "D" in any major course. - cannot receive more than 12 credit hours with a grade of "D" in university general elective courses and no D's in minor courses or First Year Writing course (English). - must earn a grade of "C" or better in all major courses. - 2.
+- 1. In order to be eligible for graduation, a student: - must earn at least a 2.0 cumulative grade point average. - cannot receive a grade of "F" in any course required to satisfy graduation requirements. - cannot receive more than 12 credit hours with a grade of "D" in university general elective courses and no Ds in minor courses, First Year Writing courses (English) or Principles of Speech. - must earn a grade of "C" or better in all major courses. - 2.
 All courses taken by students in fulfillment of CHSOC graduation requirements must be taken for a grade.
-Courses taken on a pass-fail and/or audit basis do not count toward graduation requirements. - 3.
-In order to participate in the CHSOC Recognition Ceremony and any other graduation activities, a student must obtain academic, financial, and all other required University clearances.
+Courses taken on a pass-fail and/or audit basis do not count toward graduation requirements. ( The exception will be courses taken during the COVID semester of Spring 2020.) - In order to participate in the CHSOC Recognition Ceremony and any other graduation activities, a student must obtain academic, financial, and all other required University clearances.